School of Area Studies, History, Politics and Literature

 Research and postgraduate study

-Postgraduate study and research in English Literature can be undertaken at the University of Portsmouth through the newly-founded Centre for Studies in Literature (CSL) and its team of research-active specialists in English Literature.
-In its previous home, English research contributed to table-topping RAE scores, and we maintain strong links with other research centres in the University.
+Postgraduate study and research in English Literature can be undertaken at the University of Portsmouth through the Centre for Studies in Literature (CSL) and its team of research-active specialists in English Literature.
+The Centre for Studies in Literature brings together scholars from different fields within literary studies to promote academic research and innovation in literary studies, and wider engagement with research through collaboration and dissemination.
+Research is organised under the following three clusters: Body Politics; Time, Space and Environment; Culture, Community and Heritage.

 Doctoral study may be undertaken in a range of specialisms within English literature and critical theory, with particular focus on subjects in Early Modern Writing, Nineteenth-Century Literature and Culture and Twentieth and Twenty-First Century British and American Literature.
 PhD candidates are generally supervised by a team of three staff.
-Read more: PhD study in English Literature
+Find out more about PhD study in English Literature.